CLAP Oracle Formula

 external view returns (uint256 bidPriceE24, uint256 askPriceE24);

-// Quote a swap — returns output, actual input consumed, and fee
+// Quote a swap — returns output, actual input consumed, and split fees

 function getQuote(